isomerpages/moe-westwoodsec/_learn/Departments/Technology & Design.md

   <tr>
     <td class="tg-mwz3"><span style="color:#565656">Food Culture in Singapore Show and Tell Project (Secondary 1)</span></td>
     <td class="tg-mwz3"><span style="color:#565656">Semester 1</span></td>
-    <td class="tg-mwz3"><span style="color:#565656">To provide students with opportunities to conduct research using various sources of information on different ethnic groups and their food culture in Singapore and display their findings through creative forms of presentation such as scrapbooking.
+    <td class="tg-mwz3"><span style="color:#565656">To provide students with opportunities to conduct research using various sources of information on different ethnic groups and their food culture in Singapore and display their findings through show and tell.
 Through this project, students get to treasure our heritage and take pride in shaping our own unique way of life in Singapore.
-Based on their research conducted, students will create and prepare a fusion dish for practical exam in Term 2.</span></td>
+Based on their research conducted, students will create and prepare a fusion dish for practical exam in Term 2.
+Students also get to build self-confidence and presentation skills for show and tell.</span></td>
   </tr>
   <tr>
     <td class="tg-61iw"><span style="color:#565656">Food Innovation Project (Secondary 2)</span><br></td>